 It was good enough for Burt Bacharach, and it’s good enough for you.
 If you don’t know who he is, don’t procrastinate looking it up—he’s an American composer who wrote a little song called, “Make It Easy on Yourself.”

 Hey, breaking an old habit is hard, and sometimes it takes baby steps to overcome it.
-If you’re a procrastinator, you’ve probably been doing it (or not doing it) your entire life.
+If you’re a procrastinator, you’ve probably been doing it (or not doing it) every day, your entire life.
 You’re not going to change overnight.

 The most important thing you can do is not to punish yourself if you take a step—or three—backward.
 What’s important now is moving forward.
 You’ve been stuck for so long from your procrastination that being hard on yourself will only keep you stuck forever.